 - Clicking your own ads: or asking viewers to.
 This is the classic instant-ban mistake.

-- Reused content: compilations or reuploaded material with no transformation fail monetization review.
+- Reused content: compilations or reuploaded material with no transformation fail monetization review, as does mass-produced content under the inauthentic content policy.

 - Multiple AdSense accounts: one person is allowed one AdSense account.
 A second one gets both flagged.